Sergey-Temkin/Lesson30_Login/README.md

 6. Make sure all code is good and commit it to GitHub
 7. Go to Render and create a new web service
 8. Create file .env(Environment Variables) and set a secret key(FLASK_SECRET_KEY = 1234)
+9. Create PostgreSQL on Render
+10. Merge all scripts to postgres to new file (file name).py, create new end point function on app.py for psycopg2.connect, and fill the data of psycopg2.connect on files:( db.py & app.py )
+11. Change all connections code on app.py conn =sqlite3.connect("library.db")
+    <-->
+    conn = get_connection()
+    cursor = conn.cursor(cursor_factory=psycopg2.extras.RealDictCursor)

 ## Commands schema on VScode:
-1. Plan a basic database schema for a library.
+1. ChatGPT: Plan a basic database schema for a library.
 Library has books, users.
-A user can loan a book for 10 days(ChatGPT)
+A user can loan a book for 10 days
-2. Please create a python script for SQLite3, That will create this database and enter some rows of data for books, users, and loans(ChatGPT)
+2. ChatGPT: Please create a python script for SQLite3, That will create this database and enter some rows of data for books, users, and loans
 3.  python Data_Base/00_init.py
 4.  python Data_Base/01_script.py
 5.  python Data_Base/02_script.py